simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

   - ZED-F9P Based, Dual-Band L1+L2 (or L1+L5), 184 Channels, 20hz pull rate, USB Only.
 Rewards are limited, 30% of possibly maximum rewards.

 ### Advanced Receivers for DIY Onocoy Deployments
 These are all going to be devices that are Triple-Band, High Pull Rate, Extreme Position Receivers.
-They won't support USB.
+They likely won't support USB.
 They will require PCI-E, UART, I2C, or Serial Connections.
 If you don't know what that is or you aren't experienced, please use the options above.
 However these will allow you to be capable of at least 80% of Onocoy Rewards in the case of the [Unicorecomm UM980](https://en.unicorecomm.com/products/detail/26) based boards and 100% of rewards in the [Septentrio Mosaic X5](https://www.septentrio.com/en/products/gps/gnss-receiver-modules/mosaic-x5) based boards.
 While you'll be able to use the same software we mention below, the instructions we've provided won't exactly line up.
 Be advised.

 - (**Prefered**)[UM980 module](https://www.aliexpress.us/item/3256805035445904.html) + [DSD TECH SH-U05A USB to I2C](https://amzn.to/3OPABrj) + [I2C Qwiic Cable Kit](https://amzn.to/44szcg9)- $180